-IRE and EVS metrics are measured against limit levels, and are monitored on a monthly basis independently and by ALCO.
+IRE and EVS metrics are measured against limit levels, and are monitored on a monthly basis independently and by CCC.
 Limits are set in accordance with the risk appetite framework.
-For instance, IRE limits are set by comparing two methods and choosing the lower of the two: 1) dividing the surplus earnings before tax (EBT) by the internal 1-in-10 year severe interest rate shock move or 2) five times the minimum historic exposure/utilisation over the last 12 months.
-EVS limits are set by dividing 15% of capital by the internal 1-in-10 year severe interest rate shock move, and then adding the value of offshore hedges of third party foreign currency deposits.
+For instance, IRE limits are set by dividing the surplus earnings before tax (EBT) by the internal severe interest rate shock move.
+EVS limits are set by dividing 15% of capital by the internal severe interest rate shock move, and then adding the value of offshore hedges of third party foreign currency deposits.